 If you’re unsure about your vehicle’s or equipment’s specifications, consult the user manual or contact the manufacturer for additional information.

 If it’s important to you to incorporate the use of biodiesel into your life, it’s completely possible – even if your heavy equipment isn’t currently compatible.
 It’s not a complex task and but does require the assistance of a professional so you can reap all the benefits of SeQuential’s alternative fuel.

 Learn More from SeQuential

-Made from used cooking oil collected throughout the West Coast, our biodiesel is paving the way for alternative fuel use thanks to its ability to power a wide variety of vehicles and machinery.
-To learn more about how to run a diesel engine on the vegetable oil found in SeQuential’s biodiesel, contact us today or visit our blog.
+Made from recycling used cooking oil collected throughout the West Coast, our biodiesel is paving the way for alternative fuel use thanks to its ability to power a wide variety of vehicles and machinery.
+To learn more about how to run a diesel engine on the vegetable oil found in SeQuential’s biodiesel, contact us today.